-F-1 students are eligible for Curricular Practical Training (CPT) during their program of study.
-CPT employment must be an integral part of an established curriculum and the position must directly relate to the student’s major area of study.
+F-1 students are eligible for Curricular Practical Training (CPT) during their Program of Study.
+CPT employment must be an integral part of an established curriculum, and the position must directly relate to the student’s major area of study.

-F-1 students are also eligible for Optional Practical Training (OPT) during or following their program of study.
-OPT is a form of temporary employment that directly relates to the student’s program of study.
+F-1 students also are eligible for Optional Practical Training (OPT) during or following their Program of Study.
+OPT is a form of temporary employment that directly relates to the student’s Program of Study.
 OPT should be requested at least 90 days prior to the date of graduation; please note that approval from USCIS can take 4-6 months.
 Students interested in exploring OPT and CPT should visit with their campus Designated School Official.

 Upon Program Completion

-F-1 students must take action to maintain legal status or depart the United States after completing their program of study.
+F-1 students must take action to maintain legal status or depart the United States after completing their Program of Study.